JulianLopezB/DeepLogo/readme.md

 The initial project consists of 3 steps:

-- A) Build aN ETL pipeline to fetch annotated data from a YouTube's video using Google's VideoIntelligence API
+- A) Build an ETL pipeline to fetch annotated data from a YouTube's video using Google's VideoIntelligence API
 - B) Use this data to train a deep neural network
 - C) Deploy and serve the model as a RESTful API (Model as a Service)